A Career in Medical Science

 A good Leaving Certificate is required and the entry points can be high.
 One or more science subject are usually required for entry into Biomedical Sciences Degree courses.

-The profession of medical scientist is regulated and preparations are currently underway for mandatory state registration with CORU, the Health and Social Care Professionals Council.
+The profession of medical scientist is regulated by CORU, the Health and Social Care Professionals' Council.
+The Medical Scientist Registration Board opened on 31st March 2019 and registration will be mandatory by 31st March 2021.
 Please refer to the CORU website for up to date information on state registration requirements.

 Further information on a career as a medical scientist can be found on the website of the ACSLM.